development

 A Swift framework that exposes app actions to Siri, Shortcuts, Spotlight, and system suggestions, enabling proactive app discovery.

-App Intents is a framework introduced in iOS 16 that allows developers to define actions their app can perform and expose them to the system.
-These actions become available in Siri, Shortcuts, Spotlight suggestions, and the Action Button on newer iPhones.
-App Intents replaces the older SiriKit Intents framework with a more streamlined, Swift-native approach.
+App Intents is a framework introduced in iOS 16 that lets developers define actions their app can perform and expose them to the system.
+These actions surface in Siri, Shortcuts, Spotlight suggestions, and the Action Button on newer iPhones.
+App Intents replaces the older SiriKit Intents framework with a streamlined, Swift-native approach.

 How App Intents Work

 Developers define intents as Swift structs that describe an action, its parameters, and its result.
-For example, a fitness app might define a “Start Workout” intent with a workout type parameter.
-Once defined, the system automatically surfaces these actions in relevant contexts.
+A fitness app might define a “Start Workout” intent with a workout type parameter.
+Once registered, the system surfaces these actions in relevant contexts.
 Users can trigger them through voice commands, shortcut automations, or system suggestions.
-App Intents also power interactive widgets and the Shortcuts app, creating multiple pathways for users to engage with app functionality without opening the app directly.
+App Intents also power interactive widgets and the Shortcuts app, creating multiple pathways to engage with functionality without launching the app.

 Impact on App Discovery and Growth

-App Intents significantly expand where and how users encounter your app.
-When your app’s actions appear in Siri suggestions, Spotlight results, or the Shortcuts gallery, they create organic discovery moments outside the App Store.
-This is particularly valuable for retention, as the system learns user habits and proactively suggests relevant app actions at the right time.
-From an ASO perspective, apps with rich intent support demonstrate deep platform integration, which Apple values when considering apps for editorial features and curated collections.
+App Intents expand where and how users encounter your app.
+When actions appear in Siri suggestions, Spotlight results, or the Shortcuts gallery, they create organic discovery moments outside the App Store.
+This matters for retention because the system learns user habits and suggests relevant actions at the right time.
+From an ASO perspective, rich intent support demonstrates deep platform integration, which Apple values when selecting apps for editorial features and curated collections.